DENISE VAN OUTEN:

 The other organizations here also tend to have their own agendas and to be run like private clubs.
 Such groups include the Homeowners Association, the Historical Society, Ocean Grove United, and the Chamber of Commerce.

 They don’t work together very much for the good of the town.
-They are busy with their own activities.
+They are busy with their own agendas.
 For example, the Chamber of Commerce runs big events to try and drum up business for the merchants.
 But what do they do for the benefit of those who live here?
 We asked them to take over sponsorship of the Town-wide Yard Sale, but they refused.

 When we introduced a new idea for the town—the Blogfinger Film Festival—a benefit for the boardwalk—-only a few of the members would be sponsors for the program, and hardly any attended the event.

 When we think of factions in town, we can see the visible ones, but how about the invisible ones such as families that have lived here for generations and are part of networks that act in concert with each other, with the CMA, and with the Township governance, especially where land use, zoning, and parking are concerned.
-Let’s call that “the network of special interests.”
+Let’s call that “the OG network of special interests.”

 For them the town of Ocean Grove seems like a gift that keeps on giving.
 This network never speaks publicly, shows its face, or identifies itself, but what it does and has done will impact all of us and will determine what the town will be in the future.
+Take a look at all the Grovers who are involved with OGNED and will gain financially from that North End project; to the detriment of those of us who live here and pay taxes.

 We have seen the results of favoritism for those special interests in the Greek Temple and Mary’s Place.
 The North End Redevelopment Project is a good example to keep an eye on.
 Who will be the winners, and who will be the losers?